Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Auburn has combined with its opponents to put up more than 66 points just one time this season.
+- Auburn and its opponents have scored at least 66 points or more just one time this year.

 - So far this season, 50% of Ole Miss' games (3/6) have had more combined points than Saturday's total of 66.

-- Saturday's total is 11.3 points lower than the two team's combined 77.3 points per game average.
+- The combined points per game average of the two teams, 77.3, is 11.3 points above Saturday's over/under.

-- These two squads combine to allow 48 points per game, 18 fewer than this contest's over/under.
+- The 48 combined points per game that these two squads have allowed this season are 18 fewer than the 66 over/under in this contest.

-- The average total in Tigers games this season is 54.3, 11.7 points fewer than Saturday's total of 66 .
+- Tigers games have an average total of 54.3 points this season, 11.7 fewer than Saturday's over/under.

-- In 2021, games involving the Rebels have averaged a total of 75.3 points, 9.3 more than the set total in this contest.

 Auburn Stats and Trends